Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Unifying Convex Inference for Logic-Based Graphical Models

 One approach to approximating objective~(\ref{eq:maxsat}) is to use relaxation techniques developed in the randomized algorithms community for the MAX SAT problem.
 Formally, the MAX SAT problem is to find a Boolean assignment to a set of variables that maximizes the total weight of satisfied clauses in a knowledge base composed of disjunctive clauses annotated with nonnegative weights.
 In other words, objective~(\ref{eq:maxsat}) is an instance of MAX SAT.
 Randomized approximation algorithms can be constructed for MAX SAT by independently rounding each Boolean variable $\msvar_\imsvar$ to true with probability $\msprob_\imsvar$.
 Then, the expected weighted satisfaction $\msexpweight_\imsclause$ of a clause $\msclause_\imsclause$ is

 also known as a (weighted) noisy-or function, and the expected total score $\msexptotalweight$ is

-Optimizing $\msexptotalweight$ with respect to the rounding probabilities would give the exact MAX SAT solution, so this randomized approach hasn't made the problem any easier yet, but \citet{goemans:discmath94} showed how to bound $\msexptotalweight$ below with a tractable linear program.
+Optimizing $\msexptotalweight$ with respect to the rounding probabilities would give the exact MAX SAT solution, so this randomized approach has not made the problem any easier yet, but \citet{goemans:discmath94} showed how to bound $\msexptotalweight$ below with a tractable linear program.